June 17, 2026

 How to apply per diem rates

-Once you know the rates, it’s time to create a per diem policy using either the fixed-rate method or the actual (out-of-pocket) expenses method:
+Once you know the rates, you can create a per diem policy using either the fixed-rate method or the actual (out-of-pocket) expenses method:

 • Fixed-rate method: Employees receive a daily allowance equal to the per diem rate, and they use that allowance to pay for travel expenses